Frequently Asked Property Investment Questions

 Plus there is the leverage, the ability to borrow money against the property asset.
 This means several things.
 Not all of your money is tied up in one property, which means it can be invested in more properties, or other investments, thereby spreading risk.
 And you get the returns on the value of the property, not just the sum you have invested.

 There are other ways of saving for retirement which can deliver higher returns.
-The advent of Self Invested Personal Pensions (SIPPs) has opened up a whole raft of different investment choices.
-SIPPs are designed for people who want to manage their own fund by dealing with, and switching, their investments when they choose.
-For property to be an acceptable form of investment via a SIPP, it has to be commercial property, including hotel room investments (as long as they meet the relevant Tax Authority criteria).
+The advent of Self Invested Personal Pensions (SIPPs) and Small Self-Administered Schemes (SSAS) opened up a whole raft of different investment choices.
+There are also expat options and variations.
+On the whole commercial property can be used within these pension vehicles, as long as they meet the relevant Tax Authority criteria.

 Featured or Mentioned in: The Sunday Times, The Times, The Daily Telegraph, Sunday Express, Daily Express, The Mail on Sunday, Daily Mail, The Independent on Sunday, The Independent, Evening Standard-Homes & Property, Homes Magazine, Property Wire, International Estate Agent Today, Property Overseas Today, Overseas Property Professional,HSBC Liquid Magazine, easyJet Magazine, London Homes & Property, A Place in the Sun, Buy Association